dvideby0/contact-app/README.md

 contact-app
 ===========

-The contact-app is a demo application that displays a list of contacts and their details based on the Solstice contact API
+The contact-app is a demo application that displays a list of contacts and their details based on the Solstice contact API.

-##Requirements
+    >For code review, please use the www folder in the root directory.
+This contains all of the HTML documents that were used to create this application.

-You must have NodeJS > 0.10.x installed and the Appgyver steroids module.
-You can download the latest copy of NodeJS [here](http://nodejs.org).
+##Requirements to build the application

-    npm install steroids -g
+Please follow [This guide](https://academy.appgyver.com/installwizard) to setup Steroids, NodeJS and your developer tools

-######Run the Example
+######Building the Project

 1. Download the project.